pat1012/HashTable-Algorithm-Complexity-Optimization/README.md

 # HashTable-Algorithm-Complexity-Optimization

-I introduced the struct node to save the identifier’s value, line number and the scope number in which it is declared.
+I introduced the node struct to save the identifier’s value, line number and the scope number in which it is declared.
 I implemented the SymbolTableImpl with a HashTable of list<Node>.
-I choose this type of container because it is very cheap in terms of time complexity.
+I chose this type of container because it's cheap in terms of time complexity.